Welcome to the playoffs: The NBA’s best time of year is here | Times Leader

 “We’ve been through a lot this year,” Lakers coach Frank Vogel told reporters last week.
 “But really, all of it is just a buildup to us … going into the playoffs.
 So we’re here, we’re excited about it and confident in what we can accomplish.”

-The matchups: , , and in the East, with the Lakers against the , Denver-Utah and .
+The matchups: Milwaukee-Orlando, Toronto-Brooklyn, Boston-Philadelphia and Indiana-Miami in the East, with the Lakers against play-in game winner Portland, the Los Angeles Clippers against Dallas, Denver-Utah and Houston-Oklahoma City.

 Some of those clubs can say they are happy to be in the postseason.
 For others, only a title will do.